conglomerate/wan-optimizer-onug-spring-2014/README.md

 enough quality (e.g. sufficient bandwidth) to satisfy many apps' QoS requirements.

-Therefore, our goal is to place app traffic on the lowest cost connections satisfying their QoS requirements.
+Therefore, our goal is to place app traffic on the lowest cost connections satisfying their QoS requirements (whenever possible).
 We estimate that up to 70% of an enterprise's WAN data usage may be best effort traffic.
 The cost savings from purchasing cheaper links may therefore be substantial when scaled to enterprises with many branch locations.

+Challenges
+--
 Here we describe the setup of branch sites/data center, MPLS routers and WAN links, etc.

 Network Simulation
 ==================